eslint/eslint/docs/src/rules/consistent-this.md

 rule_type: suggestion
 ---

-Enforces consistent naming when capturing the current execution context.

 It is often necessary to capture the current execution context in order to make it available subsequently.
 A prominent example of this are jQuery callbacks: